nyirobalazs/neuronal-oscillations-on-evolving-networks/README.md

 In addition to being part of writing the code to reproduce the results of the original paper, I have added a new wall approach that takes into account the rate of information and nutrient transport as a function of the thickness of the neuron's myelin layer.
 Thanks to this approach, the relative extent of damage to each brain area was consistent with that observed in real patients in the medical researches.

-The original paper from Alain Goriely et.al.(2020) can be read [HERE](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.128102)
+The original paper from Alain Goriely et.al.(2020) can be read **[HERE](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.128102)**
 <br>
-The article describing the project can be read [HERE](https://github.com/nyirobalazs/neuronal-oscillations-on-evolving-networks/blob/main/PBM_Report_Paper_Evolving_Networks%20(3).pdf)
+The article describing the project can be read **[HERE](https://github.com/nyirobalazs/neuronal-oscillations-on-evolving-networks/blob/main/PBM_Report_Paper_Evolving_Networks%20(3).pdf)**

+*The second graph in the lower figure clearly shows that the metabolic index of the oscipital cortex decreases most markedly during the simulation after taking myelin thickness into account, which is consistent with the thermal map of the destruction heat map based on medical research:*
 ![figure](./assets/neural_oscillation_figure_.PNG)